-Now entering her 8th year at the Colorado High School Activities Association, Bethany Brookens is a graduate of Overland High School.
+Now entering her 10th year at the Colorado High School Activities Association, Bethany Brookens is a graduate of Overland High School and member of Overland’s Athletic Hall of Fame.
 She is a former Division I basketball player at Davidson College and played pro ball in Ireland.
 Bethany currently administers field hockey, tennis, volleyball, swimming and diving, skiing, music, and is the Title IX advisor at CHSAA.

-Barb earned her BSBA in Marketing and Finance at the University of Denver, and MBA at Regis University.
-After working for Pepsi Beverages Company for 25 years, Barb now owns and operates Blue Sky Promotions, a distributor of advertising specialties.
+- Barb earned her BSBA in Marketing and Finance at the University of Denver, and MBA at Regis University.
+After working for Pepsi Beverages Company for 25 years, Barb now owns and operates Blue Sky Promotions, a distributor of promotional items and apparel.